dfinity/portal/docs/developer-docs/production/custom-domain/custom-domain.md

 ## Overview

 By default all canisters on the Internet Computer are accessible through `icp0.io` and their canister ID.
-In addition to that default domain, one can also host a canister under a custom domain.
+In addition to that default domain, one can also make a canister accessible under a custom domain.
 This guide explains how to do that.

-There are, essentially, two approaches to host a canister under a custom domain:
+There are, essentially, two approaches to make a canister accessible under a custom domain:

 - [Register the domain with the boundary nodes](#custom-domains-on-the-boundary-nodes).
 - [Hosting the domain on your own infrastructure](#custom-domains-using-your-own-infrastructure).

-For both approaches, you need to acquire a domain through your favorite registrar.
+For both approaches, you need to acquire a domain through any registrar (pick your favorite one).

 The two approaches differ in the ease of use and the configurability.
 When registering the domain with the boundary nodes, you simply have to configure the DNS records of